Frequently Asked Questions

 More Frequently Asked Questions

-No, we are currently only seeing patients who live in and are in the state of Virginia and DC.
+We are currently only seeing patients who live in and are in the state of Virginia, DC and Oklahoma.

 What is a Good Faith Estimate?